Lucrum/odin-flight-booker/README.md

 This project allows users to search for a one-way flight given a departure airport, arrival airport, date, and number of passengers.
 The user may then book their desired flight, completing a form to fill out passenger information.

+Passengers will also receive a booking confirmation e-mail upon successful booking.

 # usage

 1. To run, download this repository and navigate into the folder.
 Run `bundle install` to install any necessary gems.